-Imagine boosting your vocabulary without memorization.
-Root words, prefixes, & suffixes are your beginner vocabulary secret weapon.
+Imagine understanding hundreds of English words without memorizing each oneRoot words, prefixes, & suffixes are your beginner vocabulary secret weapon.

 Core Concepts: Understanding Root Words

-So, what exactly are root words in English vocabulary?
-A root word is the core part of a word that carries its main meaning.
-Unlike a base word, it often can’t stand alone.
+A root word is the main part of a word that carries its core meaning.
+Unlike base words, root words often cannot stand alone.
+Think of them as the foundation of a word.

 English word parts can be broken down into smaller word parts (prefix + root + suffix).
 This makes it easier to decode unfamiliar words that carry meaning.

-Root Words Examples:
+Common Root Word Examples:

 Root WordMeaningExample